Top 9 Most Captivating Lizzie Borden Books You Won’t Be Able to Put Down

 Publisher: Skyhorse

-About this bookThe Science of Serial Killers: The Truth Behind Ted Bundy, Lizzie Borden, Jack the Ripper, and Other Notorious Murderers of Cinematic Legend by Meg Hafdahl and Kelly Florence is just another fantastic exploration of the real-life stories that inspired cinematic legends of serial killers.
+About this Lizzie Borden bookThe Science of Serial Killers: The Truth Behind Ted Bundy, Lizzie Borden, Jack the Ripper, and Other Notorious Murderers of Cinematic Legend by Meg Hafdahl and Kelly Florence is just another fantastic exploration of the real-life stories that inspired cinematic legends of serial killers.

 The authors, known for their previous works and co-hosting the Horror Rewind podcast, delve into the intersection of true crime and popular culture.